-Google Analytics can provide you with a range of specialized tools for tracking to analyze email campaign profit and performance results.
+Google Analytics can provide you with a range of specialized tools for email tracking to analyze email campaign profit and performance results.

 Step 1.
-Sign in and Create a Google Analytics Account
+Sign in and Create a Google Analytics Account for email tracking

 Unlike lots of Google free services (Gmail, Hangouts, etc.) you don’t get automatic access to GA.
-Be ready to confirm that you are a website owner and has access to it.
+Be ready to confirm that you are a website owner and have access to it.
 These are protective measures from hackers.

 Your account will contain monitoring data on each email campaign you send.

 - what type of web-browser he used, and others.

 To see the result of email campaigns in Google Analytics you should generate special links.

 When a user clicks the marked link and goes to a web-page, the information about his/her behavior and actions is stored in your Google Analytics account.
 As a result, you will be able to see clicks, conversions, and conversion rates for each email campaign.

 This means that you need to add specific UTM parameters for Google Analytics email tracking.
 After that campaign URL will be followed with variables and the link syntax will appear like this: